greenonline/PET_Text_Scroll/README.md

 TMP is unbelievably difficult to `LOAD` – a PhD. is required.
 You end up having to extact TMP from the original disk and make your own disk, just for simplicity's sake.

-A very noisy catalog listing is produced by `LOAD"$",8` and `LIST`, full of confusing (and needless) comments.
+A very noisy catalog listing is produced by `LOAD"$",8` and `LIST`, full of confusing (and needless) comments (and URLs).
 Note to developers: Trying to cram information into *every* available bit of space just leads to a very "noisy" UI/UX.
+I get what they are trying to do - make the floppy self-contained - but it's a bit of a shock to the system to see so much info, bunched together, in a terrible font.
+As became clear later on, the floppy *does* contin quite a feew variants, hence the "busy-ness" of the listing.

 Also, on the C64, what the hell happened to `DLOAD` that was present on the PET, but seemingly dropped on the C64.
 How sad is that?
 Commodore don't like to make things easy, do they?
 Swine!
 Oh yeah, as the C64 is a home machine, Commodore made home users use awful commands, as they weren't good enough to use the "business" commands of the PET – great design decisions all round.
 Even `DIRECTORY` and `CATALOG` are missing – you have to use the positively prehistoric `LOAD "$",8` and then `LIST`.